Not long ago I had the pleasure of promoting the start of #ScotSpirit campaign with one of my photos.

 The best bit was obviously the safari drive through.
-We were amazed by the Eurasian elks (they are so massive), we also met one too curious Przewalski's Wild Horse that wanted to check out our car from the inside as they do.
+We were amazed by the Eurasian elks (they are so massive), we also met one too curious Przewalski’s Wild Horse that wanted to check out the inside of our car as they do.

 The safari includes a variety of different amazing animals like the Polar Bear, Snow Leopard, Red Pandas and Japanese Macaque.

 It has proven to be amazing two days that we will remember for a long time.
 If we were to recommend one of the places that we saw in the course of the two days that will have to be the RZSS Highlands Wildlife Park.

 It is amazing how many animals they house.
 It is a great place to visit with family that will not disappoint anybody exploring Cairngorms National Park.